ajv-validator/ajv-keywords/README.md

 The value of `selectCases` keyword must be an object where each property name is a possible string representation of the value of `select` keyword and each property value is a corresponding schema (from draft-06 it can be boolean) that must be used to validate the data.

-The value of `selectDefault` keyword is a schema (from draft-06 it can be boolean) that must be used to validate the data in case `selectCases` has no key equal to the stringified value of `select` keyword.
+The value of `selectDefault` keyword is a schema (also can be boolean) that must be used to validate the data in case `selectCases` has no key equal to the stringified value of `select` keyword.

 The validation succeeds in one of the following cases: